firefly-oss/lib-common-core/README.md

 1. **Check if the publisher is available**:
    - Verify that the publisher is properly configured and enabled
    - Check the logs for any errors related to the publisher
+   - Ensure you have included the correct dependencies for the messaging system you're using (see [Required Dependencies](#required-dependencies))

 3. **Check connection settings**:
    - Verify that connection details (hosts, ports, credentials) are correct